 - Literacy Pacing Guide for 5th Grade – This post provides a literacy (language, reading, and writing) pacing guide aligned to the common core standards.

-Here are some helpful links if you are new to teaching 5th grade and will be teaching literacy, specifically using a reader’s workshop model.
+Here are some helpful links if you are new to teaching 5th grade and will be teaching reading, specifically using a reader’s workshop model.

 - How I Teach Reading – If you are planning to teach reading with a workshop model, you will definitely want to check out this blog post that breaks down how I teach reading to my 5th graders.